Kuopio lays the table with natural goodies

 Milk, berries and fish in particular have traditionally been a significant presence in the vast expanse of countryside that forms the Kuopio region.
 In fact, the majority of Finland’s milk production comes from here as well as a significant part of the country’s berry produce.

-One of the successful names in the latter is Toripiha, whose expertise in freezing, storing and cleaning berries means that it is expanding to meet the rising demand of its service as Finland’s only enterprise solely focussing on refining others’ produce.
+One of the successful names in the latter is Toripiha, whose expertise in freezing, storing and cleaning berries means that it is expanding to meet the rising demand of its service as Finland’s only enterprise solely focusing on refining others’ produce.

 “Our concept means that the customer doesn’t have to invest in any machines or equipment or storing facilities but they can completely focus on the sales,” says Juho Kylmälä, the CEO of Toripiha.